AWajid-S/AWS-Learning-Labs/assignment-4-serverless-api/README.md

 ## Overview

-This assignment focused on building a fully serverless backend using AWS managed services.
+This project focused on building a fully serverless backend using AWS managed services.

 The objective was to design an API-driven system without provisioning servers, while applying correct IAM permissions, logging, and security controls.